-- Atrium Promenade staterooms (category PR-Promenade View) are an unique type of inside cabins with bowed windows overlooking the Atrium’s Royal Promenade.
+- Atrium Promenade staterooms (category PR-Promenade View) are a unique type of inside cabins with bowed windows overlooking the Atrium’s Royal Promenade.
 The room’s bowed window gives more interior space and is also a great vantage point to watch the Royal Promenade’s “street” activities – including the parade each evening.
 Remember to keep the curtains closed at night as there are Promenade cabins across the street too.

-- All Navigator of the Seas cabins as amenities have 2 twin beds (convertible to Royal King), ample closet/drawer space, private bathroom (shower, hair dryer, bath products), sitting area (desk, drawers, vanity, sofa), flat TV, individual air-conditioning, direct-dial phone, safe, radio, mini bar, Internet access, 24 hour room service (5-12 am /complimentary).
+- All Navigator of the Seas cabins as amenities have 2 twin beds (convertible to Royal King), ample closet/drawer space, private bathroom (shower, hair dryer, bath products), sitting area (desk, drawers, vanity, sofa), flat TV, individual air-conditioning, direct-dial phone, safe, radio, minibar, Internet access, 24 hour room service (5-12 am /complimentary).

 - Some staterooms have either sofa bed or upper/bunk beds (Pullman beds) for 3rd/4th person.
 The twin bed size is 36 x 82 inch (90 x 210 cm).

-- In-cabin babysitting is available at hourly fee (US$19 per kid) for 4 kids per stateroom max.
+- In-cabin babysitting is available at an hourly fee (US$19 per kid) for 4 kids per stateroom max.

-- For in-cabin use can be borrowed movies, toys and games suitable for kids with autism.
+- For in-cabin use can be borrowed movies, toys, and games suitable for kids with autism.